josh-collinsworth/joco-sveltekit/src/lib/content/posts/build-static-sveltekit-markdown-blog.md

 How _cool_ is it that!?
 Our API route doesn't return anything useful just yet, obviously, but it's still pretty awesome to have it up and running that easily!

 <SideNote>

-While we won't add it here, there are parameters available inside the <code>GET</code> function, which expose headers, query parameters, and other info about the request.
+While we won't add it here, there are parameters available inside the `GET` function, which expose headers, query parameters, and other info about the request.

 </SideNote>

 ### Writing a utility to fetch posts